'Please give us all peace': Partner of murdered man Kelly Donner 'shattered' by killer's escape

 In February 2019 Hanara - who had turned 15 on Christmas Day 2018 - was jailed for life with a minimum non parole period of 10 years for murdering Donner.

-But on Saturday he escaping from a Youth Justice Facility in Auckland with another teenager, Sean Ratu, 17.
+But on Saturday he escaped from a Youth Justice Facility in Auckland with another teenager, Sean Ratu, 17.

 Staff there noticed the pair were gone at 9.30pm, almost an hour and 20 minutes after the escape.
 He has now been on the run for more than 60 hours.